carlosdelest/elasticsearch/README.md

 If you need to make further customizations, the cluster definition for this task [lives here](serverless-build-tools/src/main/kotlin/elasticsearch.serverless-run.gradle.kts).

-### Running in a kubernetes based serverless platform dev environment
+### Deploy snapshot into in QA environment

-To run Serverless Elasticsearch in a kubernetes cluster environment you can use predifined buildkite pipelines.
-The main branch and working branches are supported.

-To deploy a branch into a kubernetes cluster
+To deploy a branch snapshot into QA

-1. Trigger a new build from this pipeline https://buildkite.com/elastic/elasticsearch-serverless-deploy-dev This deploys the selected branch into a kubernetes based dev environment (see https://docs.elastic.dev/serverless/dev-env) by publishing a docker snapshot into our internal docker registry and then using the serverless project api to deploy that snapshot to our serverless platform dev environment.
+1. Trigger a new build from this pipeline https://buildkite.com/elastic/elasticsearch-serverless-deploy-qa This deploys a snapshot from the selected branch into our QA environment (see https://docs.elastic.dev/serverless/qa) by publishing a docker snapshot into our internal docker registry and then using the serverless project api to deploy that snapshot to our serverless platform QA environment.

-   The url of the deployed ess instance is shown in an info box top of the build. e.g. https://buildkite.com/elastic/elasticsearch-serverless-deploy-dev/builds/53#annotation-ess-public-url
+   The url of the deployed ess instance is shown in an info box top of the build. e.g. https://buildkite.com/elastic/elasticsearch-serverless-deploy-qa/builds/3#annotation-ess-public-url
-   The encrypted user password is also shown in an info box top of the build. e.g. https://buildkite.com/elastic/elasticsearch-serverless-deploy-dev/builds/173#annotation-ess-password-encrypted
+   The encrypted user password is also shown in an info box top of the build. e.g. https://buildkite.com/elastic/elasticsearch-serverless-deploy-qa/builds/4#annotation-ess-password-encrypted

    Store both values in a env variable:
    ```